Welcome to Your Health Plan!

 If you choose to appeal the Notice of Action, you have the right to have help.
 You can file the Appeal yourself or you can have someone file it for you.
 If you want someone to help you with your Appeal (like a family member, friend, clergy, or even your doctor) you have to tell the Health Choice Utah Member Appeals Coordinator that you are allowing them to help you.

 When Health Choice Utah sends a Notice of Action, we also send a list of agencies that may be able to help you with your Appeal.
 If you need another list, please call the Health Choice Utah Member Services Department.
 You cannot have help from someone who will charge you money to represent you.

 Your doctor can ask for an Appeal for you.
 If you want your doctor to ask for your Appeal, you must give your doctor written permission to ask for the Appeal.
 You or your doctors have 90 days from the date on the Notice of Action to ask Health Choice Utah for the Appeal.
-If you want to keep getting care during the appeal process, you must follow the rules listed in the section called “Receiving Continued Benefits” on page xx.
+If you want to keep getting care during the appeal process, please contact Health Choice Utah.
 Send your letter or call:

 Health Choice Utah

 Attn: Member Appeals

 Health Choice Utah will have your file reviewed by someone that had nothing to do with your first Notice of Action that denied, limited or stopped care we said you could have.
 After Health Choice Utah has looked at your file, we will send you a letter telling you our decision.
 This letter is called a Notice of Appeal Resolution.
 The Notice of Appeal Resolution will be sent to you within 30 days after getting your Appeal request (72 hours for an expedited).